 Full details on using your Pi as a NAS box can be found at http://elinux.org/R-Pi_NAS.

 8.3 Kit(t) Your Car with a Raspberry Pi Carputer

 End your TV nostalgia dreams of being David Hasselhoff driving a black Trans-am in Knight Rider – with a Raspberry Pi you can set up your own carputer (although it may not be too hot on conversation).

-Building a Raspberry Pi carputer is a bit of a tricky one, although it has been achieved by several users.
+Building a Pi carputer is a bit of a tricky one, although it has been achieved by several users.
 The key component is a touchscreen display, enabling you to interact with the chosen software (typically Raspbmc as it includes a live weather service) but you’ll also need to deal with powering both devices, mounting the display and potentially incorporating a 3G widget for media streaming.

 “Pursuit mode” not included, sadly.